ncsuarc/website/content/about/freeman.md

 order: 2
 social:
   linkedin: "https://www.linkedin.com/in/spenceralexanderfreeman/"
----
+description: >
   Coordinates club funding and purchasing.
 Also leads developement of the club's aircraft.
+---